ryan4664/what-if/README.md

 - Heros will be purchased with time shards from The Watcher
 - Faction system / alignment
     - superhero or super villian
-    - heros will come through time poratls
+    - heros will come through time portals

 ## POC
     - Authentication